BananaSupreme/Willow/Docs/Voice_Recognition_Module_TODO.md

-- Further down the line should build a prompt builder, that knows to either look into previous input in dictation mode, possibly selection box context as well could be amazing, and in command mode give context into possible commands and possible keywords that are environment relevent, maybe give the use the ability to build their own context.
+- Further down the line should build a prompt builder, that knows to either look into previous input in dictation mode, possibly selection box context as well could be amazing, and in command mode give context into possible commands and possible keywords that are environment relevant, maybe give the use the ability to build their own context.
 It seems like the prompt and prefix get simply combined each allowing 244 tokens, so really we can use them all for a 488 token window.